Prompt-Guided Foundation Model Tuning for Pathology Image Classification: Experiments

-\subsubsection{Analysis under limited data.}
+\subsubsection{Analysis under Limited Data.}

 To further evaluate the robustness of our method, we explore more challenging scenarios with varying proportions of the training set within the TCGA-NSCLC dataset.
-As depicted in Fig.~\ref{fig_ablation_wsi_num}, our method yields consistent superiority over the LP and Fully fine-tuning methods.
-Notably, employing merely 75\% of the training data, our approach surpasses the baseline performance with the full dataset, underscoring the efficacy of our method in extracting and leveraging meaningful patterns from limited data and the potential for application in scenarios where data acquisition is challenging.
+As depicted in Figure~\ref{fig:wsi_num}, our method yields consistent superiority over the LP and full-tuning methods.
+Notably, employing merely 75\% of the training data, our approach surpasses the LP performance with the whole dataset, underscoring the efficacy of our method in extracting and leveraging meaningful patterns from limited data and the potential for application in scenarios where data acquisition is challenging.
+In contrast, the full-tuning approach consistently underperforms across all data proportions, which may initially indicate a propensity for overfitting.
+However, its performance gap narrows with the enlargement of the dataset.
+This trend implies that while larger datasets can mitigate overfitting to an extent, the critical factor lies in the strategic utilization of the available data, a domain where our proposed method excels, ensuring robust performance even with smaller datasets.
+This proficiency in data utilization highlights the transferability of our method, advocating its suitability for effective deployment in resource-constrained environments.